I think many of us get into a routine when it comes to going to…

-The hike up to the Rainbow Mountains is world-class, but it’s not for everyone.
+The hike up on the Rainbow Range trail is world-class, but it’s not for everyone.
 Although the hike itself is only moderately difficult, this is true wilderness where you may not see another soul.

 It’s 16 kilometres round trip to get to the point where the trail starts to die out.
 But stay longer if you can.
 This part of the world deserves all the time you can give it.

 The hike to Sentinel Pass is sublime.
 It’s truly one of the most impressive day hikes in all of Banff National Park.
 The only downside to the hike is that it’s very popular.